saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 ---
 layout: post
 mathjax: true
-title: NaturalSelection - a new Python package to easily evolve neural networks
+title: NaturalSelection - a Python package to easily evolve neural networks
 ---

 In a deep learning project I am currently working on, I faced the inevitable problem of having to tune my hyperparameters.
 After trying a few dozen combinations it felt way more like guesswork than anything and I decided to be more systematic, which eventually led to the development of my python package `NaturalSelection`, which approaches this problem in an intelligent manner with a simple interface.
 [Here's the github repo](https://github.com/saattrupdan/naturalselection).